ge-m-zhang/task-manager-app/README.md

 This is a demo project built for educational purposes and to demonstrate modern React/TypeScript development patterns.
 While fully functional, it's designed as a learning tool and reference implementation rather than a production-ready application.

----
-Feel free to fork, modify, and use this project as a starting point for your own task manager or React/TypeScript learning!